ruby-rice/rice/README.md

   }
 ~~~

-The second template parameter to define_class indicates that Derived
+The second template parameter to define_class indicates that `Derived`
-inherits from Base.
+inherits from `Base`.

 Rice does not support multiple inheritance.